Skip to main content

 • End of Life Care

-Upon completion of the certificate, you will receive an exclusive UW-Green Bay Certificate or Digital Badge, which will signal mastery of the curriculum, enabling you to stand out from other candidates.
-The digital badge can be shared on your resume, your social media, your website and your email signature.
+Upon successful completion the certificate, you will receive an exclusive UW-Green Bay credential, a digital badge validating your accomplishment and signaling to employers your mastery of the curriculum.
+The digital badge can be featured on LinkedIn, your resume, email signature and website.

 Get Connected